MillionConcepts/glcat_documentation/pages/photonmasking.md

-# In-pipeline Photon Flagging: Flag Backplane
+# Photon Flagging: Flag Backplane

 ## Photon-level Flagging
 Before the pipeline produces images, photons are flagged in-line and the flags are saved in the photonlist.
 These photon-level flags are then propagated into the flag backplane for both images and movies.